OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 More direct upgrade paths skipping steps may be possible.
 New features are added using either a negotiation of capability within the cluster, or with the feature disabled by default in configuration.
 Once a capability is mature, after at least two steps in the path, the negotiation may be retired and replaced with a static assumption of capability.

 {: .warning }
 > When using the eleveldb backend with `snappy` compression (which is the default compression method when eleveldb is used in multi-backend setups), there are potentially multiple broken upgrade paths, even with minor release changes.
-Double-check the release notes for issues before progressing with an update, and specific pre-live testing of any upgrade path is essential when using `snappy` compression.
+The release notes should be checked for issues before progressing with an update, and specific pre-live testing of any upgrade path is essential when using `snappy` compression.

 It is not possible via rolling restart to upgrade from an OTP version 22 or prior, to an upgrade with an OTP version of 25 or higher.
 For example, direct upgrades from `3.0.n` to `3.4.n` are not supported unless `3.0.n` is built with OTP 22, and `3.4.n` is built with OTP 24.